Leevan-Zhang/ntfywinservice/README.md

 # ntfywinservice
-A new ntfy windows service via python programming language.
+A service program that can recive ntfy messages.